The Ultimate Guide to Health and Wellness Stipends

 So, what other stipends are gaining popularity?
 Here’s a breakdown of some of the most common:

-See why Compt customers get 18x more employee engagement rates than traditional point solution wellness vendors.
+See why Compt customers get 3x more employee participation rates than traditional point-solution wellness vendors.

 Is a wellness stipend taxable?